 I cannot believe the paltry number of pictures I took in ’82… I mean really.
 ONE picture of Illumination Night.
 ONE picture of the Tabernacle.
 ONE picture of Gay Head.
 Well, things have definitely changed and now with digital cameras I can snap up a storm… and I do… and sometimes with two cameras.

 I'm married, I have two daughters and two grandchildren and they all love MV.
 Enjoy my MV blog and contact me if I can answer any questions.
 This blog started out as strictly about Martha's Vineyard but over the years I've branched out to include other obsessions and interests.
 I enjoy photography and like sharing my photos here as well.
+I'm also into genealogy and reading.
 Hope you enjoy :)